What Happens If an Accounting Firm Does Not Comply with AML/CTF Obligations

 Scenario 3: The firm has a program and procedures but accidentally breaches an obligation

-Common examples: - Initial customer due diligence not completed before providing a designated service - A suspicious matter not escalated or reported when it should have been - Risk rating and enhanced due diligence not applied when triggers were present - Record keeping gaps that mean you cannot evidence what checks were performed
+Common examples - Initial customer due diligence not completed before providing a designated service - A suspicious matter not escalated or reported when it should have been - Risk rating and enhanced due diligence not applied when triggers were present - Record-keeping gaps that mean you cannot evidence what checks were performed

-What usually matters most is what the breach reveals: - If the incident looks isolated and you can demonstrate your program is working overall, outcomes are more likely to focus on remediation and uplift. - If the incident suggests your controls are not effective in practice, AUSTRAC can escalate to stronger enforcement tools, including infringement notices, remedial directions, external audit notices, enforceable undertakings, and civil penalty action.
+What usually matters most is what the breach reveals - If the incident appears isolated and you can demonstrate your program is working overall, outcomes are more likely to focus on remediation and uplift. - If the incident suggests your controls are not effective in practice, AUSTRAC can escalate to stronger enforcement tools, including infringement notices, remedial directions, external audit notices, enforceable undertakings, and civil penalty action.

 ---